mostafawaelshoeip/Front-End-Mentor-Result-Summary-component-04/README.md

 ```

-This is a resposive result summary component.
+This is a resposive result summary component challenged by Frontend Mentor .

 Created on 2/10/2024.

-Time Taken: around 6 hours.
-Yeah it's a long period !

 ```